 - Define the relationship you want: You need to identify what is missing from your relationship and what you can do about it.
 Like any other journey, you need to set the course while rebuilding your relationship with your partner.
 Discuss difficult topics, including relationship boundaries, exclusivity, and honesty.

 - Reconnect with each other: Try to recreate the moments and instances that left you in awe of each other.
-Go back to the times when you loved spending time together and were attracted to your partner.
 Call to appreciate their qualities and quirks, and make an honest effort to reconnect with them.

 - Find your own happiness: You should not expect your marriage or relationship to keep you happy.
 Putting the onus on your partner to meet all of your physical and emotional needs is unfair.
-You have to find your own happiness and do things you love.
+You have to find your own sources of satisfaction and do things you love.
 Only then, both of you can create a stable relationship.

 - Understand that change doesn’t happen overnight: You need to accept that the changes will take time—things won’t go back to normal overnight.
 The sense of security and trust that once existed in your relationship will take time to reestablish.